Reaching out to the wider community -including local wine growers – helped Rob Ford create meaningful networks for Heritage International School

 Six simple steps are suggested for all international schools to consider:

 1. Parents and carers: All parents want to help their school whatever the setting.
 In international schools there is a strong pull together for the common good and used effectively this can have a significant impact on connections to improve opportunities and education.
 For example, at Heritage, we wanted a focus on Stretch & Challenge learning, with an emphasis on giving our students real life experience in a range of careers.
 We put out a call to parents interested in contributing to our new Founders’ Lecture series and as a result we have had diplomats, NGO heads and business leaders volunteer to speak with students, providing an impressive narrative to the wider curriculum.

-This year, the second series has already included the UK ambassador to Moldova, Steve Fisher, speaking to students about Brexit, Europe and the role of an ambassador.
-We have also had the head of the UN in Moldova, Simon Springett, on the 75th anniversary of the UN.
+This year, the second series has already included the UK Ambassador to Moldova, His Excellency Mr Steve Fisher, speaking to students about Brexit, Europe and the role of an ambassador, as well as the Head of the UN in Moldova, Mr Simon Springett, on the 75th anniversary of the UN.

 2. International organisations: The fantastic work of the UN Development Programme (UNDP) in Moldova on Sustainable Development Goals made this an obvious international organisation to contact and explore ways in which our students could link their science and technology lessons to their work here, on everything from green energy to green technology.
 The UNDP were delighted to provide support, and there are numerous international organisations operating around the world that are happy to support learning in schools.
 Our Climate Change Action work has really grown, and we represented Moldova in October at the Global Showcase of schools for World Education Week.